apache/carbondata/docs/faq.md

   A single column that can be considered as dimension is mandatory for table creation.

-## Failed to create datamap and drop datamap is also not working
+## Failed to create index and drop index is also not working

   **Symptom**